Drakkar-Software/OctoBot-Tentacles/Trading/Exchange/binance/resources/binance.md

-Binance is a SpotExchange adaptation for Binance exchange using the REST API.
+Binance is a SpotExchange and FutureExchange adaptation for Binance exchange using the REST API.